NebzHB/dependance.lib/pyenv.md

 This is an extension of the dependance lib to manage python dependencies in a venv.
 This lib manages also the installation of pyenv to get a dedicated version of python if required.

-This has been done by @Mips2648 & #TiTidom-RC base on the great work of @NebzHB
+This has been done by @Mips2648 & @TiTidom-RC base on the great work of @NebzHB

 ## pre-requisites